 Why this question?

-This church growth survey question is a great follow up.
-If somebody is unlikely to bring a friend or an unbeliever to your church, the best marketing tool at your disposal, word of mouth, is going to be limited.
+If someone is unlikely to bring a friend or a non-believer to your church, word-of-mouth will be limited.
 Discover how you can improve the number of new church member referrals.
 Get to the root of what’s stopping members from recommending their church.

 Why this question?